qwaneu/qwaneu.github.io/_drafts/productivity-is-systemic.md

 image:
 ---

-Productivity of software development teams - difficult to get a grip on but everyone wants teams to be more productive.

-We talk to managers, who say they'd like their teams to be more productive (or 'go faster').
+Productivity of software development teams is difficult to get a grip on, but virtually everyone wants teams to be more productive.
+We often talk to managers, who say they'd like their teams to be more productive, or in their words 'go faster'.

-Freelance developers get hired to help out with a legacy migration project, get fired because they are too slow (struggling with the legacy and delayed feedback loops in the organization)

 - [Productivity (revisited)](#productivity-revisited)
 - [Productivity is (mostly) a property of the system](#productivity-is-mostly-a-property-of-the-system)